 Instructions for Petition Circulators

-For a candidate name to be placed on the election ballot, at least 25 registered elector signatures must be gathered.
-When the nomination petition is filed with the Town Clerk, the notarized circulator affidavit is executed acknowledging compliance with the below guidelines:
+For a Councilmember candidate name to appear on the election ballot, candidates must have at least twenty-five valid, registered elector signatures from their district.
+Mayoral candidates must have at least ten valid, registered electors from each of the six election districts.
+When the nomination petition is filed with the Town Clerk, the candidate must affix their signature affirming compliance with the following:

-- Circulators must personally observe the elector signing in your presence
+- Candidate personally observed the elector signing the nomination petition in their presence

-- Signer must be a registered voter prior to signing the petition
+- Signer is a registered voter prior to signing the petition

 - Signer may only sign the petition as themselves